jmservera/IoTHubDemo/README.md

 IoT
 ===

-A demo on what you can do with a Netduino, a Raspberry and the IoT services on Azure
+A demo on what you can do with a DHT22 sensor, a Raspberry and the IoT Hub on Azure.